 First of all let me say it.
-Yes, page loading speed is really important for any website that wants to perform well in 2020 onwards.
+Yes, page loading speed is really important for any website that wants to perform well in 2021.
 Speed is so important that Google have said it’s now a major ranking factor.
 Over time, Google has taken action to improve the loading speed of websites by providing a set of tools for developers and webmasters.
 For example, one of these tools is Google Lighthouse

 Let’s look at how the Page Speed Insights Tool from Google actually works.
 Also, does it really affect your SEO?